 The introduction of Peer Cache has led people considering peer-to-peer content distribution options to question the need for 1E Nomad.
-Now that Configuration Manager is up to version 1810, what benefits do you get from Nomad that continue to ensure Configuration Manager and 1E Nomad are still better together?
+Now that Configuration Manager is up to version 1810, what benefits do you get from Nomad?
+How do you continue to ensure Configuration Manager and 1E Nomad are still better together?
 I’m glad you asked.
 (For even more information, you can rewatch the Configuration Manager State of the Nation 2018 here.)

-Peer-to-peer content sharing can only occur if the content is available on one or more local peers, so someone has to get it from the DP across the WAN in the first place.
+Peer-to-peer (P2P) content sharing can only occur if the content is available on one or more local peers.
+So, someone has to get it from the DP across the WAN in the first place.
 When Peer Cache needs to get content from a DP, it will use the Background Intelligent Transfer Service (BITS).
-BITS is unable to manage bandwidth because it is only aware of network activity on the local client network adapter – it is completely unaware of any network conditions beyond the local adapter or the cumulative effect of other users on the network.
+BITS is unable to manage bandwidth because it is only aware of network activity on the local client network adapter.
+It is completely unaware of any network conditions beyond the local adapter.
+It also doesn’t understand the cumulative effect of other users on the network.
 If the client getting the content has a 1GB network adapter and the user is currently using half of that, BITS will assume it has 500Mbps to play with.

 In contrast, Nomad was designed from the ground up to dynamically adjust to the end-to-end network conditions when downloading content over the WAN.
 It uses Reverse QoS – a constantly learning algorithm that takes into account the end-to-end turnaround time of each block of data and dynamically adjusts the rate of transfer according to the conditions.
 If the link is quiet, Nomad goes faster.
 As soon as traffic increases, Nomad rapidly backs off, giving the other traffic priority and ramps up if bandwidth becomes available again.
 Nomad will never saturate any network link.